 What if I do not get my period soon after the abortion?

-It is important that you return for your 2-week post-operative check up to monitor your recovery.
+It is important that you return for your 2-week post-operative check up to make sure your recovery is going well.
 If you do not have a period in 8 weeks, please call us.

 Can I use tampons after my surgery?

 You should not use tampons after surgery.
 Sanitary napkins should be used to decrease the possibility of infection and to monitor the amount you are bleeding.

 You should avoid strenuous physical activity or heavy lifting (over 15 pounds) for two weeks after the procedure.